 An Ounce of Prevention is Worth a Pound of Cure: Preventing Oxygen Deprivation in a Baby

-It is very important to remember that hypoxic-ischemic encephalopathy is a diagnosis stemming from oxygen deprivation to the fetus.
-Preventing the oxygen deprivation that causes the HIE is key.
-To prevent oxygen deprivation, pregnancies must be properly monitored and cared for throughout gestation, labor, delivery and the neonatal period.
+It is very important to remember that hypoxic-ischemic encephalopathy (HIE) occurs due to oxygen deprivation.
+Because of this, preventing the oxygen deprivation that causes HIE is key.
+To prevent oxygen deprivation, pregnancies must be properly monitored and cared for throughout gestation, labor, delivery, and the neonatal period.